-As this op has been such a long time coming, with the help of good friends like Carrie (of ‘Life on the Slow Lane’) I’ve done my research enough to come up with a preparation plan ahead of time and thought it maybe helpful to other disabled women if I shared what I’ve learnt from others with a SPC.
+As this op has been such a long time coming, with the help of good friends like Carrie (of ‘Life on the Slow Lane’) I’ve done my research enough to come up with a preparation plan ahead of time and thought it may be helpful to other disabled women if I shared what I’ve learnt from others with an SPC.
 Hopefully to save a lot of Googling.

 Prep at Home

 Knowing I’ll be gaining a lot more medical supplies to manage and maintain the Suprapubic catheter at home, I knew I’d need an effective storage system to house monthly catheter kits, gauze, creams and any other bits and bobs that come with living with an SPC.
 Having an organised supply storage unit will aid my PAs on a daily basis so they can easily and quickly gain access to specific bits and pieces needed, without having to rummage around.

 I found these large plastic drawers that had 6 storage drawers instead of the standard 4 for just £29.
 This appealed more as the more compartments – the better I could separate everything and make the system as simple as possible.
 Pop some handwritten address labels on the front of each drawer and there we have it!